ZedManul/souperior-2d-skeleton-modifications/addons/Souperior 2D Skeleton Modifications/README.txt

 (BUT NOT OF ANOTHER MODIFICATION), it will also inherit the enable state of the substacj

 Skeletons are, alas, still a bit buggy, and weird edgecases arise when shifting nodes around.
 If something seems to be broken, try reloading your project.
 Skeletons are weird like that.

+There is now support for custom easing motion on all constraints!
+I am quite happy with how the system turned out, and I will likely make it a separate plugin later on.

 Soupy Nodes are entirely separate from the inbuilt skeleton modifications, and applying both at the same time to one bone may be a bad idea.